NIPOSoftwareBV/Nfield-SDK/Examples/WindowsFormsApplication/readme.md

 # Windows Forms sample

-This sample demonstrates using SSO through in a Windows Forms application.
+This sample demonstrates using SSO through AAD in a Windows Forms application.
 In order to use this sample you will have to perform a number of steps.

 ## Setup